OWLcracker/big-data/README.md

 the data in Spark.
 The drawback is that the data needs to be processed again every time the data changes.
 Furthermore, the data analyst cannot decide how the data should be aggregated.
 This means that the data analyst has to request a new aggregation from the data engineer every time he wants to create a new visualization.

+### Example Use Case
+This project was developed with the example use case to analyze the goldstein scale of the GDELT dataset for each country.
+The goldstein scale is a scale that measures the impact of an event.
+The scale ranges from -10 to +10.
+The higher the value, the more positive the impact of the event.
+The lower the value, the more negative the impact of the event.

+The goal was to visualize a world heat map that shows the goldstein scale for each country.
+The visualization should also be interactive.
+This means that the user should be able to filter the data by date and country.
+Furthermore, the user should be able to select a country and see the top 5 events for that country.
+With this a user can for example analyze the impact of the corona pandemic on a country.

 ## Table of Contents